thecpaneladmin/innodb-tools/README.md

 The following is also needed:

-* MySQL 5.0 or higher with client packages installed
+* MySQL 5.0 or higher, or MariaDB 10.0 or higher, with client packages installed
 * Python 2.6 or 2.7 with standard modules includes, plus MySQLDB
 * Enough free disk space on the partition this script will dump to (typically the size of your MySQL data folder)